 Transforming existing neighbourhoods for food access

-Redesigning urban areas, suburbs and neighbourhoods is an enormously complex topic and undertaking, about which much has been written (see, for example, the journal Built Environment, Towards Sustainable Suburbs, 32(3), 2006; and the work of Roger Keil at York University).
+Redesigning urban areas, suburbs and neighbourhoods is an enormously complex topic and undertaking, about which much has been written (see, for example, the journal Built Environment, Towards Sustainable Suburbs, 32(3), 2006; the 15-minute city model [Boychev, 2021] and the work of Roger Keil at York University).
 Particularly challenging are communities built around the automobile and for food, the neighbourhood with the one stop weekly stock up grocery store model.
-The agrihoods discussion (see Substitution) and to some extent urban renewal / revitalization projects reveal ways to build anew, but transitioning a built environment that isn't obviously ready for a tear down is a different challenge.
+The agrihoods discussion (see Substitution) and to some extent urban renewal/revitalization projects reveal ways to build anew, but transitioning a built environment that isn't obviously ready for a tear down is a different challenge.
 Another way to describe it is: how do we food retrofit a neighbourhood functioning on an old model of food access?
 And how long might it take to see such an extensive area of retrofits that they produce population level changes in consumption?

 As highlighted in other sections, urban and regional planners, even if they wanted to undertake a food retrofit, do not currently have much authority to specify what kinds of food retail, food projects and food growing can occupy what spaces.
 By the redesign stage, these authorities will have increased, although the constitutional limitations of Canadian governance will still impose constraints.

+A food retrofit is unlikely to be the central driver of neighbourhood transformation, but it could be part of a larger effort to reconfigure neighbourhoods.
 One of the entry ways to food retrofit in established neighbourhoods is tying it to other redevelopment processes such as transit oriented development (TOD).
 The concept has been around for awhile (see maps and design concepts by leading TOD designer Peter Calthorpe, Reconnecting America, and the US TOD database), and food has always been somewhat a part of TOD thinking, though not necessarily access to healthy, affordable food.
-In many communities, the possibilities for TOD can still be limited, in part because of the commitment to cars and low density environments (cf. Quinn, 2006).
+In many communities, the possibilities for TOD can still be limited, in part because of the commitment to cars and low-density environments (cf. Quinn, 2006).
 This is why the concept falls in the redesign category.

 There is some evidence that food is a bigger draw than services in TOD.
 For example, an evaluation of the Oakland Bay Area’s BART, concluded that restaurants and food stores were more likely to capture BART patrons than service businesses (Landis and Cervero, 1999).